 HR Management Courses

-The Master of Science in HR Analytics and Management degree is a 10-course, 30-credit program that can be completed online in just 20 months.
+The Master of Science in Human Resource Analytics and Management degree is a 10-course, 30-credit program that can be completed online in just 20 months.

 Field/Professional Courses in Human Resources Analytics & Management (12 credits)